CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Muon Beam at HIAF

-The HFRS beamline~\cite{Sheng:2023ojn,Wang:2025tpy}, originally designed to serve as the main experimental platform of HIAF, providing high-resolution separation and transport of secondary particles produced from high-energy projectile fragmentation and in-flight fission processes.
+The HFRS beamline~\cite{Sheng:2023ojn,Wang:2025tpy} provides high-resolution separation and transport of secondary particles produced from high-energy projectile fragmentation and in-flight fission processes.
 It comprises a multi-stage magnetic system, including a pre-separator and a main separator, with dipole and quadrupole groups configured for flexible operation modes optimized for either beam purification or spectroscopic studies.
 With a maximum magnetic rigidity of 25~Tm, the HFRS can accommodate the full momentum range from pion decay at 9–25~GeV proton energies, enabling the transport of negative muons with momenta up to 7.5~GeV/$c$.
-Its angular acceptance is $\pm30$~mrad (horizontal) and $\pm15$~mrad (vertical), with a longitudinal momentum acceptance of $\pm2\%$.
+Its angular acceptance is $\pm30$~mrad (horizontal) and $\pm15$~mrad (vertical), with a longitudinal momentum acceptance of about $\pm2\%$.
 These parameters make the HFRS ideal not only for the separation of exotic radioactive nuclei but also exceptionally well suited for the production and transport of high-energy pions and muons.
-The long flight path of $\sim$190~m is comparable to the decay length of multi-GeV pions, enabling efficient pion-to-muon conversion within the beamline.
+The long flight path of about 190~m is comparable to the decay length of multi-GeV pions, enabling efficient pion-to-muon conversion within the beamline.
 Its large acceptance and tunable optics allow the momentum and phase-space properties of the muon beam to be optimized for different experimental requirements, such as high intensity or pulsed operation.